shrmrf/acrn-dockerfiles/README.md

 ```

 **Note:** if you encounter permission issues within the container (as it
-happens in Fedora 27), try adding the `:z` parameter to the mount option.
+happens on a Fedora 27 host), try adding the `:z` parameter to the mount option.
 This will unlock the permission restriction (that comes from SElinux).
 Your
 command-line would then be:
 ```